 Switch from a different loan

-Borrowers who need to refinance an FHA loan must seek professional guidance on what type of refinance works best for their streamline refinance loan.
-If you replace an FHA loan with a conventional refinancing, you can eliminate FHA mortgage insurance and explore more competitive cash-out refinance rates.
+Borrowers who are looking into refinance an FHA loan must seek professional guidance on what type of refinance works best for their refinance loan.
+If you replace an FHA loan with a conventional refinancing, you can eliminate FHA mortgage insurance and explore more competitive refinance rates.
 In addition, a conventional loan meets loan standards that are set by Fannie Mae or Freddie Mac.

 Credit score loan calculator

 Conventional loan lenders require a credit score of 680.
 The higher the credit score, the better the loan terms.
-If you have managed to improve your credit score, you can benefit from better interest rates on your refinance.
+If you have managed to improve your credit score, you can benefit from conventional refinance rates

 Loan-to-value (LTV) refers to the finance value of the property still owed.
-When a borrower gets a mortgage, they start paying monthly payments toward the mortgage and slowly pay off the value of the property.
+When a borrower gets a mortgage, they start paying monthly payments toward the mortgage and slowly pay off the loan.
 Most lenders ask for a loan-to-value of at least 95%, which means the borrower has paid off 5% of the home value through their monthly payments.

-An LTV of 80% means you have paid off 20% of the home value.
+An LTV of 70% means you have paid off 30% of the home value.
 You can cash out this money and put it toward an increased down payment once you refinance.
-You then don’t have to pay for private mortgage insurance.
+You, then don’t have to pay for private mortgage insurance.

 If a borrower chooses a conventional refinance, they must leave 20% equity untouched if they choose to cash out.
 The borrower can’t withdraw this equity.